benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L1C.png)

 - _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
-- If →: directly right of the aggregator: a blue/logical/red entity (not yellow/aggregated entity, nor quantifier)
+- If →: directly right of the aggregator: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)
 - If et: directly right of the aggregator: an entity (yellow/aggregated/blue/logical/red) or a quantifier.
 If quantifier - et must be defined right of an R-combiner

 _**Q59:** Any person having more than 2 parents_